Veronica Lake: Constance Keane

 In 1938, the Keanes moved to Beverly Hills, California.
 While briefly under contract to MGM, Lake enrolled in that studio's acting farm, the Bliss-Hayden School of Acting (now the Beverly Hills Playhouse).
 She made friends with a girl named Gwen Horn and accompanied her when Horn went to audition at RKO.
 She appeared in the play Thought for Food in January 1939.
 A theatre critic from the Los Angeles Times called her "a fetching little trick" for her appearance in She Made Her Bed.

-Keane's first appearance on screen was as an extra for RKO, playing a small role as one of several students in the film Sorority House (1939).
+Lake's first appearance on screen was as an extra for RKO, playing a small role as one of several students in the film Sorority House (1939).
 The part wound up being cut from the film, but she was encouraged to continue.
 Similar roles followed, including All Women Have Secrets (1939), Dancing Co-Ed (also 1939), Young as You Feel (1940), and Forty Little Mothers (also 1940).
 Forty Little Mothers was the first time she let her hair down on screen.